akshay-yeole/Object-Oriented-Programming-OOP-in-C-Sharp/README.md

 It's only for classes, structs, or interfaces—not methods or properties.

+## Partial Method
+In C#, a partial method allows you to define a method signature in one part of a partial class and implement it in another part.
+This provides flexibility when working with auto-generated code and custom logic, as you can define methods without requiring their immediate implementation.

 ## 🔒 Encapsulation

 **Encapsulation** means bundling data (fields) and methods that operate on that data into a single unit — usually a class.
 It also restricts direct access to some of the object’s components.